Can Carpenter Bees Sting?

 In the rare event that you do get stung by a carpenter bee, it can be quite painful.
 The carpenter bee sting is similar to the bumblebee sting.
 When it stings, it releases a venom containing melittin.

-Melittin is found in all bee venom, it’s a peptide which causes pain and a burning sensation.
+Melittin is found in all bee venom, it’s a peptide that causes pain and a burning sensation.
 The venom triggers heat sensors throughout the body, fooling nerve cells into thinking they are on fire.

 In high doses, the melittin will actually cause the membrane of the cell to swell up and pop.
 Scientists are hoping to use this to cure viruses, such as HIV.